SameerSondhi/SameerSondhi/README.md

 # 💫 About Me:
-I'm a full stack software developer focusing on building web applications using JavaScript and the MERN technology stack.
+I'm a full stack software developer focusing on building web applications using Java and the Spring framework.

 ## 🌐 Socials: